Student Organized Consent Conference in Seattle

 Hearing survivors' stories was the single most powerful experience of the conference."

 Student Organized Consent Conference in Seattle (SOCCS) is a youth-led conference about building cultures of consent at our schools and beyond.
-This year, our theme is Burn it Down: Igniting the Conversation About Sexual Assault and Consent.
-Join us on March 8 at UPrep for a day full of amazing speakers, affinity spaces, and 33 workshops on topics like safety in college, listening with compassion, community organizing, and activism through writing.
+This year, our theme is Breath of Hope: Building Supportive Communities Through Conversation and Consent Education.
+Join us on March 7, 2026 at UPrep for a day full of amazing speakers, affinity spaces, and workshops.
 SOCCS is open to all high school-age students, parents/guardians, and educators.

 It was so encouraging to see a conference like this taking place for and by students."